-Income from a partnership or trust qualifies under the 90% test to the extent the RIC's distributive share of such income is from items described above as realized by the partnership or trust.
+Income from a partnership (other than a qualified publicly traded partnership) or trust qualifies under the 90% test to the extent the RIC's distributive share of such income is from items described above as realized by the partnership or trust.

 Income that a RIC receives in the normal course of business as a reimbursement from its investment advisor is qualifying income for purposes of the 90% test if the reimbursement is includible in the RIC's gross income.

 A RIC that fails to meet the requirements of section 851(b)(2) may still be considered to have satisfied the requirements of this test if:

 Following the RIC's identification of the failure, a description of each item of its gross income described in section 851(b)(2) is set forth in a statement for the tax year.

 Failure to meet the requirements of this test is due to reasonable cause and not due to willful neglect.

 At the end of each quarter of the RIC's tax year, at least 50% of the value of its assets must be invested in the following items:

 Securities of other RICs; and

 Securities of other issuers, except that the investment in a single issuer of securities may not exceed 5% of the value of the RIC's assets or 10% of the outstanding voting securities of the issuer (except as provided in section 851(e)).